MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  The handle to the current hot cursor resource being used by the list view control.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_GetHotCursor](http://msdn.microsoft.com/library/windows/desktop/bb761292), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_GetHotCursor](http://msdn.microsoft.com/library/windows/desktop/bb761292), as described in the Windows SDK.
 The hot cursor, only visible when hover selection is enabled, appears when the cursor passes over any list view item.
 Hover selection is enabled by setting the **LVS_EX_TRACKSELECT** extended style.

 ### Example
 <!-- TODO: review snippet reference  [!CODE [NVC_MFC_CListCtrl#17](../CodeSnippet/VS_Snippets_Cpp/NVC_MFC_CListCtrl#17)]  -->